ClickHouse/clickhouse-docs/docs/en/cloud/security/security-companion-guide.md

 **TIP:** Since users with less than administrative privileges cannot set their own password, ask the user to hash their password using a generator such as [this one](https://tools.keycdn.com/sha256-online-generator) before providing it to the admin to setup the account.
-Passwords must consist of
-12 characters with at least 1 of each: upper case, lower case, numeric, and special characters.
+Passwords must consist of at least 12 characters including at least one each of the following: lower case letter, upper case letter, number, special character.

 ```
 CREATE USER userName IDENTIFIED WITH sha256_hash BY 'hash';